The Legend of Georgia McBride

-The Legend of Georgia McBride is an American play written by Matthew Lopez.
+The Legend of Georgia McBride is a 2014 American play written by Matthew Lopez.

 Plot

 Casey, a young Elvis Presley impersonator barely making a living, finds a path to prosperity by becoming a lip-syncing drag queen.
 He's young, he's broke, his landlord's knocking at the door, and he's just found out his wife is pregnant.
 To make matters even more desperate, Casey is fired from his gig as an Elvis impersonator in a run-down, small-town Florida bar.
 When the bar owner brings in a B-level drag show to replace his act, Casey finds that he has a whole lot to learn about show business—and himself.

 Productions

 The Legend of Georgia McBride premiered at the Denver Center for the Performing Arts in January 2014.
 The production was directed by Mike Donahue.
-That production was subsequently produced Off-Broadway at MCC Theatre, opening in September 2015, again directed by Mike Donahue, featuring choreography by Paul McGill.
+That production was subsequently produced Off-Broadway at MCC Theater, opening in September 2015, again directed by Mike Donahue, featuring choreography by Paul McGill.
 The play ran at the Geffen Playhouse in Los Angeles from April to May 2017, directed by Donahue with McGill's choreography.

 The play has been produced at Marin Theatre Company in 2017 in Mill Valley, California, directed by Kent Gash, the Arden Theatre in Philadelphia in October to December 4, 2016, directed by Emmanuelle Delpech, at Redwood Curtain Theatre in Humboldt County, directed by Shea King, and at ACT in Seattle in 2017, directed by David Bennett.